Michigan Assigned Claims Plan – Car Accidents Without Insurance

-Update: Auto No-Fault Reform Changes the Michigan Assigned Claims Plan
+Update: Auto No-Fault Reform Has Changed the Michigan Assigned Claims Plan

-With Michigan’s auto no-fault law experiencing significant changes in 2019, the Michigan Assigned Claims Plan, and how to handle those who are in a car accident without insurance, will also significantly change.
-Tom Sinas, Grand Rapids auto accident litigator, explains more.
+With Michigan’s auto no-fault law experiencing significant changes in 2019, the Michigan Assigned Claims Plan, and how to handle those who are in a car accident without insurance, has significantly change.
+Tom Sinas, Grand Rapids auto accident lawyer, explains more.

-After the 2019 overhaul, a much larger number of people will be forced into the Assigned Claims Plan.
-In the past, if a person was in a crash without insurance as a passenger, for example, they could turn to the driver of the vehicle they were riding in and obtain no-fault benefits through that driver’s own auto no-fault policy.
-That is no longer the case.
+Since the 2019 overhaul, a much larger number of people have been forced into the Assigned Claims Plan.
+In the past, if a person without no-fault insurance was in a crash as a passenger, they could turn to the driver of the vehicle they were riding in and obtain no-fault benefits through that driver’s own auto no-fault policy.
+Since the 2019 changes that is no longer the case.
 Now, people in this type of situation must turn to the Michigan Assigned Claims Plan.
-In addition, for the first time in Michigan history, the Assigned Claims Plan is limited to $250,000 in medical care as a result of the no-fault overhaul.
-Many uninsured, injured people will turn to the Assigned Claims Plan and obtain capped no-fault benefits which will likely be woefully insufficient.
-Furthermore, under the new law, the injured party can then sue the at-fault driver of their accident for excess medical expenses not covered by the MACP.
+In addition, for the first time in Michigan history, the Assigned Claims Plan is limited by the no-fault overhaul to providing only $250,000 coverage for medical care.
+Many uninsured, injured people will turn to the Assigned Claims Plan only to find capped no-fault benefits which will often be woefully insufficient.

 Furthermore, under the 2019 law, the injured party can now sue the at-fault driver of their accident for excess medical expenses not covered by the Michigan Assigned Claims Plan.